tamphh/dotfiles-1/awesomewm/.config/awesome/README.md

 + `icons`: Default icons used by all themes and all widgets.
 + `layouts`: Extra layouts displayed in awesome like `monitor_bar`, `start_screen`, `logout`, etc...
 + `modules`: Modules is the default file [rc.lua](https://awesomewm.org/doc/api/sample%20files/rc.lua.html) splited and arrange into several files, you can found keybinds, signals, etc... and their configurations.
++ `titlebars`: Code to create differents titlebars or to hide them.
 + `taglists`: A old directory, contain only the taglist of the `theme-anonymous`, will be remove one day :)
 + `utils`: Contains all the reuse code, functions, etc...
 + `widgets`: All widgets here, each widget are customizable and have multiple forms (text, slider, horizontal bar, ...), i reuse same component for all forms.